 (lots of primary sources & information available)

-What homework is set in history?
+What homework is set in history and politics?

 At KS3, students will receive 4 pieces of homework in Autumn term, 3 in Spring term, and 3 or 4 in Summer term.
 This homework will include research and projects to consolidate and extend learning on the topics that we study